 A new car is a luxury and a considerable investment, and owners naturally want to protect their latest acquisition.
 Choosing the best affordable car insurance, therefore, is very important.
 There is not a one-size-fits-all approach to finding the best insurance for new cars, but there are specific factors for owners to consider, as you will see in this article.

-Regardless of where you live, the law demands you carry liability coverage.
+Regardless of where you live, the law demands that you carry liability coverage.
 This minimum coverage reimburses for damage to other people and property when you are to blame in an accident.
-It does not, however, cover the cost of medical treatment for any injuries you may sustain or repairs to your own vehicle in an accident that is your fault.
+It does not, however, cover the cost of medical treatment for any injuries you may sustain or repairs to your vehicle in an accident that is your fault.

 Some extras are just that — extra.
 Weigh your needs against the costs of additional coverage.
 For instance, if roadside assistance is part of your new car’s warranty, you don’t need to pay for it twice.
 Similarly, if your family has more than one vehicle, you might want to forego rental reimbursement protection on your new car insurance policy.

 When shopping for the best new car insurance, always ask about discounts.
-Many companies won’t suggest ways for you to save even when deep discounts are available, so you must proactive in securing the best rate.
+Many companies won’t suggest ways for you to save even when deep discounts are available, so you must be proactive in securing the best rate.

 If you are in the process of repairing your credit, be aware that your rates may go down as your credit score goes up.

 Finding the best car insurance for your needs and budget is a complex process — one that requires weighing what you are willing to pay and the risks you are willing to take.
-To further complicate the matter, insurance companies can change policies on seeming whims and rates continually rise.
+To further complicate matters, insurance companies can change policies on seeming whims and rates continually rise.
 Regularly shopping around for the best new car insurance is time-intensive as well.